 To do so, it’s important to recognize the strength of your relationship with leads at each stage of the sales cycle.
 From unqualified, to marketing qualified, to sales qualified, each type of lead requires a different kind and level of nurturing.
 Here are the do’s and don’ts of following up with each one:

 Because they are so new to your brand, it’s important that you communicate with them differently than you would a qualified lead or customer.
-Here are some of the top do’s and don’ts for nurturing unqualified leads into marketing qualified leads:
+Here’s how:

 Don’t: Let Your Leads Go Cold

 Capturing leads for your sales funnel takes a lot of time and effort so, once you have them, it would be a mistake to lose traction by not following up.

 This is one of the biggest challenges for modern sales and marketing teams: After working hard to earn a lead, the nurturing abruptly stops.
 In most cases this isn’t because they’re lazy or inattentive but rather because they don’t have the right (or any) automation set up, and it’s too difficult and time consuming to manually follow up with every lead individually.

 On the opposite end of the spectrum, another common mistake marketers and salespeople make is scaring off leads by asking for too much too soon.
 Finding the middle ground between quality and speedy follow-ups is imperative for engaging leads and earning customers.
 Always remember: The customer lifecycle’s five phases are like marathon mile markers — so pace yourself; nurture each lead slowly through each step, until you reach the finish line (the sale).

 Keeping your brand fresh on your leads’ minds doesn’t have to consume your days.
 Even setting aside as little as 30 minutes each week to write and send a newsletter to your subscriber list will allow you to begin establishing your brand as a reliable source for weekly value.